Reuben Gabriel: Nigeria

 Gabriel was born in Kaduna.
 In his country he played for Kaduna United FC, Enyimba International F.C. and Kano Pillars FC.

 In October 2012, Gabriel was named both the Player of the Year and the National Team Player of the Year at the 2012 League Bloggers Awards (LBA), held in Lagos.

 Kilmarnock

 On 2 April 2013, Gabriel joined Scottish Premier League side Kilmarnock as a free agent, signing a three-year contract.
-He made his debut for his new team on 29 November, in a Scottish Cup tie against Dundee United where he conceded a penalty in a 2–5 away defeat.
+He made his debut for his new team on 29 November, in a Scottish Cup tie against Dundee United where he conceded a penalty in a 5–2 away defeat.

 In November 2013, Reuben demanded to leave Kilmarnock in the January 2014 window.
 He was released in January, after the club accepted his request.

 Waasland-Beveren

 In January 2014, Reuben went on trial with Tottenham Hotspur in the Premier League.
 However, nothing came of it, and he joined Belgian Pro League side Waasland-Beveren on a one-and-a-half-year contract late in the month.

+Gabriel was Veikkausliiga Player of the Month in September 2017.